 All S3OAR Scholars will also have access to an extensive array of support services available to all STEM students at their university.

 Hengli Jiao, Ph.D., Mathematics professor at Ferris, is the principal investigator.
-Kristi Haik, Ph.D., dean of Ferris’ College of Arts and Sciences, and Brent Williams, a Ferris State Welding Engineering Technology associate professor, serve as co-principal investigators.
+Kristi Haik, Ph.D., dean of Ferris’ College of Arts, Sciences and Education, and Brent Williams, a Ferris State Welding Engineering Technology associate professor, serve as co-principal investigators.
 Haik formerly worked at NKU and was instrumental in developing the original program.

 “Ferris State University is thrilled to be awarded this NSF grant alongside our counterparts at Northern Kentucky,” said Haik.
 “There is a national need for skilled, technically-trained employees, so we are eager to help this underserved population of students find success in these fields.”